andre-st/dotfiles/README.md

 My larger television is connected as a second output device, but I usually don't use it for work.

-Dark flat design theme (so that I don't look into a bright lamp for many hours), no full-blown desktop environment, preferably keyboard-friendly and tidy text-based UI.
+Dark flat design theme (so that I don't look into a bright lamp for many hours, especially on TV), no full-blown desktop environment, preferably keyboard-friendly and tidy text-based UI.
 A TUI usually lacks _decorative animations_ or "seductive details" or logos or brand design